About GVAT

 Mission & Vision

 To bring together diverse community organizations, unions, religious organizations, student groups, and more to advance the common good and achieve a fair, just and sustainable Capital Region.
+We are always looking to build bridges and grow our alliance.

 History